kmarryo/jquery.cookiefy/README.md

 ```

 ### Parameters
-Define your own text and styles for the eu-cookie hint in the app.js.
-Set dev mode to false for going live.
+Define your own text and styles for the eu-cookie warning.

 | Name | Default | Sample | Description |
 |---|---|---|---|